dwilches/KazeMatsuri/README.md

 > [!TIP]
 > You can go [here](https://dwilches.github.io/KazeMatsuri/) to play this game from your browser.
-Still a work in progress.
+It's still a work in progress so please be kind.

 This game is inspired by a computer game I played as a child which taught me how to type fast.